WeAreMovingForward/wearemovingforward.github.io/index.md

 # [](#what-is-mf) What is #MovingForward?

-**#MovingForward is an open source wiki that pools diversity, inclusion, and anti-harassment commitments from top VCs.**
+**#MovingForward is an open-source directory that pools diversity, inclusion, and anti-harassment commitments from VCs.**

-Supporting VCs have established their commitment to move forward by sharing their _current_ progress in the wake of the discrimination and harassment experiences bravely shared in the past year.
+Supporting VCs have established their commitment to move forward by sharing their current progress in the wake of the discrimination and harassment experiences bravely shared in the past year.
 Specifically, our supporters have provided:
 * Anti-harassment/discrimination policies
 * A point-of-contact for entrepreneurs to report harassment and discrimination issues
 * A 100-word statement on their work to nurture diverse, inclusive and harassment-free workplaces

-This wiki is open-source to which any firm can add and update their policies, initiatives, and reporting lines. **And it is our hope that every major player in the venture ecosystem will add theirs as well.**
+This directory is open-source to which any firm can add and update their policies and points of contact. **It is our hope that every major players in venture ecosystem will participate.**

 # [](#why-mf) Why #Moving Forward